pagkly/Zed/Investopedia3/S&P GSCI.md

 ## How the S&P GSCI Methodology Works

 The methodology of the S&P GSCI was left unchanged when Standard & Poor's took over the index.
-The S&P GSCI is made up of 24 [exchange-traded futures](https://www.investopedia.com/terms/e/etf-futures-and-options.asp) contracts that cover physical commodities spanning five sectors.
+The S&P GSCI is made up of 24 [[exchange-traded futures]](https://www.investopedia.com/terms/e/etf-futures-and-options.asp) contracts that cover physical commodities spanning five sectors.
 The sectors in 2019 are energy, industrial metals, precious metals, agriculture, and livestock.
 This sector mix has been consistent over the years, but the weighting shifts year to year.

 ### Components of the S&P GSCI

 The index's components qualify for inclusion in the index based on liquidity measures and are weighted in relation to their global production levels.
-That makes the GSCI valuable as both an [economic indicator](https://www.investopedia.com/terms/e/economic_indicator.asp) and a commodities [market benchmark](https://www.investopedia.com/terms/b/benchmark.asp).
+That makes the GSCI valuable as both an [[economic indicator]](https://www.investopedia.com/terms/e/economic_indicator.asp) and a commodities [[market benchmark]](https://www.investopedia.com/terms/b/benchmark.asp).
 Below is a table of the 2019 reference percentage dollar weights (RPDW) for the S&P GSCI.

 Commodity